avranju/azure-iot-gateway-sdk/core/devdoc/outproc_modules/on-out-process-gateway-modules.md

 2. As proposed here, a single module host process will only host a single module.
 Do we want a “medium” isolation option where multiple modules can be hosted in a single process?

+3. If the module host process unexpectedly terminates, the proxy does not currently attempt to restart it.
+Should we include this ability in the design?

+4. If the gateway process unexpectedly terminates, there could be orphan module host processes lying around.
+Should we handle this case?